b-jesch/skin.estuary.modv2/README.md

 ## Installation from Git ##

-For receiving the latest version from Git (before this has added to Kodinerds Repo) just download the Addon from here https://github.com/b-jesch/skin.estuary.modv2/tree/Nexus (green Code button), rename the root folder inside the ZIP from ```skin.estuary.modv2-Nexus``` to ```skin.estuary.modv2``` and choose 'install from zip' inside Kodi.
-Renaming the root folder inside the ZIP needs unpacking/packing the zip in some cases.
+If you want to install the latest version from Git (before this has added to Kodinerds Repo) just download the Addon from here https://github.com/b-jesch/skin.estuary.modv2/tree/Nexus (green Code button), **rename the root folder inside the ZIP** from ```skin.estuary.modv2-Nexus``` to ```skin.estuary.modv2``` and choose 'install from zip' inside Kodi. **Renaming the root folder inside the ZIP needs unpacking/packing the zip in some cases.**

 ### File name flagging ###
 If you want to use special flags like HDR or Dolby Vision or special 3D formats you have to name your files with proper tags,